listenToRipley/Typescript/README.md

 * - [To Do](./TODO/)
   a basic process for creating a to do list in Typescript.
+    - how the DOM interacts with TS
+    - Type Assertions
 * - [Classes](./CLASSES/)
   a review of how classes work with Typescript.